 Marya BesharovAssociate Professor of Organizational Behavior

-Marya Besharov is an Assistant Professor of Organizational Behavior at the ILR School at Cornell University.
-An organizational theorist with a background in organizational sociology, she studies how organizations and their leaders navigate competing goals.
+Marya Besharov is an Associate Professor of Organizational Behavior at the ILR School at Cornell University.
+An organizational theorist with a background in organizational sociology, Marya studies how organizations and their leaders navigate competing goals.
 Much of her research focuses on social-business hybrid organizations such as social enterprises and mission-driven businesses that combine social and commercial goals.
-Her work has been published and is forthcoming in journals such as Academy of Management Journal, Academy of Management Review, Business Ethics Quarterly, Academy of Management Learning and Education, Research in Organizational Behavior, Research in the Sociology of Organizations, and Industrial and Corporate Change.
-Marya received a BA in Social Studies, an MA in Sociology, and a PhD in Organizational Behavior from Harvard University.
+Her work has been published in journals such as Academy of Management Journal, Academy of Management Review, Business Ethics Quarterly, Academy of Management Learning and Education, Research in Organizational Behavior, Research in the Sociology of Organizations, and Industrial and Corporate Change.
+Marya currently serves on the editorial boards of the Academy of Management Journal, Academy of Management Review, and Administrative Science Quarterly.
+She received a BA in Social Studies, an MA in Sociology, and a PhD in Organizational Behavior from Harvard University.
 She also holds an MBA from Stanford.
 Prior to her academic career, Marya worked as a researcher and consultant in the health care field.

 There are two central premises underlying my approach to teaching.
 First, like my research, my teaching draws inspiration from the work of early organizational theorists who recognized that organizations are complex social systems in which there is not a universally correct approach to management and leadership.
 Contingencies abound, tensions arise between the technical and symbolic elements of organizations, and decisions are constrained by political, historical, and cultural factors.
 Managing and leading such complex social systems involves making trade-offs.
 My courses are designed to provide students with theoretical frameworks for analyzing these trade-offs.